freedomofpress/securedrop-docs/docs/source/after_you_submit.rst

-After You Submit
+After you submit
 ================

-Continuing the Conversation
+Continuing the conversation
 ---------------------------

 If you have already submitted a document and would like to check for